damienbod/ME-ID-Auth-MyUI-with-MyAPI/README.md

 > [!NOTE]
 > Switch to BFF security
+>
-> It is now recommended to use BFF security instead of two separate applications with seperate security contexts.
+> It is now recommended to use backend for frontend security instead of two separate applications with seperate security contexts.
 >
 > See the following for implementation details:
 >